 If you are a prospective Undergraduate Day first-time student, our Net Price Calculator will help you and your family estimate the amount of need-based financial aid you could be offered and the net amount you may be expected to pay toward the cost of attending Northeastern.
 The calculator is not intended for international, transfer, returning, graduate or College of Professional Studies students.

 Many students who are accepted to Northeastern are also awarded merit-based scholarships.
-View more information about these scholarship programs.
+Learn more about these scholarship programs.

 As you use the calculator, it is important to remember that the calculated amount of need-based financial aid is an estimate, not an official offer.
-Your actual award will be based on your CSS/Financial Aid PROFILE, your Free Application for Federal Student Aid (FAFSA), and other supporting documents.
+Your actual award will be based on your CSS Profile, your Free Application for Federal Student Aid (FAFSA), and other supporting documents.